-We compare our framework against the Argoverse official baselines [7] (CV, LSTM+map, NN+map), and topranked entries from the Argoverse leaderboard, including the recently published state-of-the-art methods: LaneGCN [22] from UberATG, and TNT [41] from Waymo & Google; the top-3 methods in Argoverse Motion Forecasting Competition 2020: Jean [25], Poly, and Alibaba-ADLab, in which Jean is the Winner of Argoverse 2020; as well as the latest top-3 methods by the data of 2021-03-01: Ours PRIME, S. Thomas from Huawei, and Poly.
+We compare our framework against the Argoverse official baselines [7] (CV, LSTM+map, NN+map), and top-ranked entries from the Argoverse leaderboard, including the recently published state-of-the-art methods: LaneGCN [22] from UberATG, and TNT [41] from Waymo & Google; the top-3 methods in Argoverse Motion Forecasting Competition 2020: Jean [25], Poly, and Alibaba-ADLab, in which Jean is the Winner of Argoverse 2020; as well as the latest top-3 methods by the data of 2021-03-01: Our PRIME, S. Thomas from Huawei, and Poly.
 The performance comparison under Argoverse test set is shown in Table I. It could be noted that the Argoverse Leaderboard is highly competitive with broad interest from both industrial and academy.
 For the core metric Miss Rate (K = 6) used for ranking, the previous leading entries are fairly close on this metric, which implies the difficulty of further improving it.
-Nonetheless, PRIME outperforms all other methods by a large margin on MR6 and achieves leading performance on the other metrics.
-Notably, our probability-based metric p-minFDE6 is also the best among all methods, which would be highly beneficial to weigh between multiple predictions in making motion plans
+Nonetheless, our PRIME outperforms all other methods by a large margin on MR6 and achieves leading performance on the other metrics.
+Notably, our probabilitybased metric p-minFDE6 is also the best among all methods, which would be highly beneficial to weigh between multiple predictions in making motion plans

 Furthermore, from the methods with public details, including LaneGCN [22], TNT [41], and Jean [25], we can find that they all built upon a learning-based paradigm that utilizes neural networks to model all traffic entities and generate predictions.
-PRIME takes the 1st place with a novel framework design that integrates a model-based generator with a learningbased network.
-Notably, due to the lack of more detailed on-road information in the dataset, such as vehicle types, bounding box, static obstacles, etc., the current quantitative
+Our PRIME takes the 1st place with a novel framework design that integrates a model-based generator with a learning-based network.
+Notably, due to the lack of more detailed on-road information in the dataset, such as

-Modules p-minADE o-minADE p-minFDE # Params
+Modules p-minADE MR (%) # Params

 Base 2.33 2.63 8.52 0.69 M

 Base + F2F 2.31 2.61 8.23 0.72 M

 Base + SD 2.29 2.58 7.81 0.99 M

 Base + $F2F$ + $SD$ 2.29 2.57 7.51 1.02 M